Montreal-Analytics/looker_open/to_do/question_2.md

 # Question 2

-Using Explore Gsod
+Using the explore **Gsod**:

-* Using a SQL Derived Table:
+1. Create a derived table, using SQL, to be able to compare the monthly average temperature and rainfall of a given month with the rolling averages of the previous 3 months.
-  * Build a look that compares monthly average temperature and rainfall with the last 3 months rolling average temperature and last 3 months rolling average rainfall.
+2. Build a Look to use this derived table.
+Choose the right visualization.
-  * persist the data so that the table is rebuilt everyday at 6am.
+3. Persist the derived table so that the table is rebuilt every day at 6 am.
-* Do the same thing with a Native Derived Table
+4. Create a native derived table (NDT) version of the derived table you created at step 1.